qaid/meetily-to-capacities/README.md

 # Meeting Notes Processor for Capacities

-Automatically processes meeting transcripts with AI and sends structured notes to Capacities.
+A local‑AI–first pipeline that turns your recordings and transcripts into structured notes in Capacities.

+It is tailored to work seamlessly with apps like Meetily and Alter, but will process **any locally stored transcript or audio/video file** that you point it at.

 ## Features

-- **AI-powered summarization** using local Ollama LLM
+- **Local AI summarization** using Ollama (no cloud LLM required)
 - **Structured output** with decisions, action items, timeline, etc.
-- **Multiple input formats**: Meetily JSON, audio/video files, plain text
+- **Multiple input formats**: Meetily JSON folders, Alter transcripts, generic text/markdown/JSON, and audio/video files
 - **Whisper transcription**: Transcribe audio/video files locally
 - **Context support**: Add participant names, meeting topics to improve AI accuracy
 - **Raycast integration**: GUI with context dialog for easy processing